cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ![Kafka_UI](website/app/static/README/kafka_ui.PNG "Kafka_UI")

 ### Kraft Mode
 A Kafka cluster is traditionally managed by Zookeeper, but Kafka recently came out with K-raft mode, which allows a number of Kafka brokers to be a `controller`.
-One of theese brokers is elected as the leader, which coordinates the cluster and ensures proper failover.
+One of these brokers is elected as the leader, which coordinates the cluster and ensures proper failover.

 ### Topics
 Kafka Topics are used to logically split up the data that Kafka stores.
-I created two topics: `stock-prices` and `news-articles` to ensure that the two real-time data sources I have were stored separately.
+I created two topics: `stock-prices` and `news-articles` to ensure that the two data sources I have were stored separately.

 ### Keys / Partitions
 Kafka Partitioning allows for the splitting up of topics for parallelism and scalability.
 An optional identifier for a partition within a topic can be created/assigned as a key.
-The stock ticker or the search term was assigned as the key to ensure that data was being logically divided as a partition.
+The stock `symbol` or the `search` term was assigned as the key to ensure that data was being logically divided as a partition.
 This also allowed me to grab the partition key during Flink processing to properly tag the time-series data.

 ### Kafka Debugging
 The Kafka UI was very helpful in seeing the status of the cluster, topics, partitions, and the messages themselves while developing.
+I used the <a href="https://github.com/provectus/kafka-ui">free UI</a> developed by provectuslabs.

 ## Flink
 I ended up having one Flink job to process the data from the Kafka Topics and insert it into InfluxDB.
 In retrospect, it makes sense to split up the tasks into multiple Flink jobs to minimize points of failure and unnecessary dependencies.